MarketAlly/Dialogs.Maui/README.md

 ```

 ### Action List Dialog

-Present a list of actions with optional icons and descriptions.
+Present a list of actions with optional icons, descriptions, and hierarchical sub-menus.
 Supports multi-line descriptions with customizable truncation and wrapping behavior.

 ```csharp
 // Basic action list